 - Uterus and Adnexa: The uterus and bilateral ovaries are within normal limits for age.

 - Bones: No aggressive osseous lesions.
 Degenerative changes are present in the spine.

 - Soft Tissues: Bilateral fat and bowel containing inguinal hernias are again noted.

 - Other: No free fluid within the pelvis.

-In this section, the radiologist summarizes the findings.
-The section lists your clinical history, symptoms, and reason for the exam.
-It will also give a diagnosis to explain what may be causing your problem.
+In this section, the radiologist summarizes the findings and reports the most important findings that they see and possible causes (this is called a differential diagnosis) for those findings.
 This section offers the most important information for decision-making.
 Therefore, it is the most important part of the radiology report for you and your doctor.

 For an abnormal finding, the radiologist may recommend:

 - other imaging tests that can help better assess the finding or getting a follow up imaging test to relook at the finding after a period of time.